Alcatraz Island in popular culture

 Alcatraz Island has appeared many times in popular culture.
 Its appeal in film derives from its picturesque setting, natural beauty, isolation, and its history as a U.S. penitentiary (now a museum) – from which, officially, no prisoner ever successfully escaped.

 Prisoners

 Most appearances of Alcatraz island in popular culture are related to its former status as a federal prison.
 Both real life and fictional accounts of imprisonment on the island have been popular.

-One of the best-known of Alcatraz's historic inmates was Robert Franklin Stroud, known as "The Birdman of Alcatraz".
+One of the best-known of Alcatraz's historic inmates was Robert Stroud, known as "The Birdman of Alcatraz".
 His biography was written by Thomas E. Gaddis and then adapted into a film in 1962, with Burt Lancaster playing the lead role.

 The 1995 film Murder in the First depicts a man who spends three years in solitary confinement at the prison.

 One of the prisoners, Kyle Oberholzer, was charged with rape, murder and fornicating.